Xilinx/VMC_Help/AIE/FFT/README.md

 * **Asymmetric:** Rounds an n-bit signed value in the range `-2^(n-1)` to `2^(n-1)-1`.
 * **Symmetric:** Rounds an n-bit signed value in the range `-2^(n-1)-1` to `2^(n-1)-1`.

-#### Number of cascade stages
+####  Number of Cascade Stages
 This determines the number of kernels the FFT will be divided over in series to improve throughput.
+For int data types, and FFT size of 2^N, the maximum cascade length is N/2 when N is even and (N+1)/2 when N is odd.
+For float data type, the maximum cascade length is N.

 ### Constraints
 Click on the button given here to access the constraint manager and add or update constraints for each kernel.
 If you set the "Number of cascade stages" parameter to a value greater than one, multiple kernels will be used to process the input.
 You can use the constraint manager to optimize the performance of your design by setting specific constraints for each kernel (in this case, you need to first run your design).
 Adding constraints will not affect the functional simulation in Simulink.
 Constraints will only affect the generated graph code, cycle approximate AIE simulation (System C), and behavior in hardware.